Kerrill: Mission

 Connell has been mistaken for Conainne, a female missionary and founder of Kilconnell.

 A miracle told of Kerrill stated that his intercessions with God allowed Cianóg ní Cicharáin to become pregnant after years of a childless marriage.
 She bore two daughters, who were the respective ancestors of Brian Boru and the Ó Conchobair Kings of Connacht.

 Kerrill was important enough to be rated the second Patrick of that fifth (i.e., province).

 There is a 14th Century Roman Catholic Church named Cille Choirill in Glen Spean, north of Ben Nevis, in the Lochaber district of the Scottish Highlands.
 Local tradition maintains that it is named for the same St Kerrill whom it is believed, evangelized in the area before returning to Clonkeenkerril in East Galway.
-Though the scholarship now may doubt the connection between the Irish Cruithin and the Scottish Picts, is it not interesting that Kerril was from the Soghain Cruithin people then went to preach to people fairly inland in the Scottish Highlands and therefore probably still Pictish in culture?
+Kerrill made an early foundation at Clonkeeneril and there was a church and a cross base there.